Why You Should Improve Your Flexibility

 2. Static Active flexibility — this refers to the ability to stretch an antagonist muscle using only the tension in the agonist muscle.
 An example is holding one leg out in front of you as high as possible.
 The hamstring (antagonist) is being stretched while the quadriceps and hip flexors (agonists) are holding the leg up.

 3. Static Passive flexibility — the ability to hold a stretch using body weight or some other external force.
 Using the example above, holding your leg out in font of you and resting it on a chair.
 The quadriceps are not required to hold the extended position.

 In the end, improving your flexibility comes with many benefits.
 It can increase your range of motion, reduce injury, and help you preform better.
 So get out there and try some stretches, you won't regret it!

-f you are looking for a fun and enjoyable group exercise, check out SKATEROBICS®!
-SKATEROBICS® is a calorie torching, balance building, wheel whirling, posture perfecting, booty lifting, smile inducing full body roller skate workout.
+If you are looking for a fun and enjoyable group exercise, roller skate class or roller dance class check out SKATEROBICS®!
+It's is a calorie burning, balance building, posture perfecting, smile inducing full body roller skate training.
 We have classes for all levels so don't be afraid to get involved.
-I encourage you to book a class and start skating your way to your fitness goals.
+I encourage you to book a class and start skating your way to your roller skating goals.